coin-or/coin-or.github.io/pages/user/user_introduction.md

 brew install gcc wget svn git
 ```

-To obtain
-the source code, the first step is to get the installer that will then
+To obtain the source code, the first step is to get the installer that will
-fetch the source for ProjName and all its dependencies. *You do not need to
+then fetch the source for ProjName and all its dependencies. *You do not need
-clone ProjName first, just do the following!* Open a terminal and execute
+to clone ProjName first, just do the following!* Open a terminal and execute

 ```
 git clone https://www.github.com/coin-or/coinbrew
 ```

-Next, to check out source code for and build all the necessary projects
+Next, to check out source code for and build the project
-(including dependencies), execute the script in the `coinbrew`
-subdirectory.
-To execute the script, do
+and all its dependencies, do

 ```
 cd coinbrew